 Ensemble Matters is a London-based group dedicated to contemporary classical music and more.
-Our repertoire ranges from the modern classics to newly commissioned works, alongside older works that are nonetheless relevant and worth revisiting in a new light.

-[noun] Elements that form life

-[noun] Things worth listening

-[verb] Be of relevance

-Third pass

-Ensemble Matters is a London-based group dedicated to contemporary classical music and more.
 Our repertoire ranges from the modern classics to newly commissioned works, and we never forget to revisit works from the common practice period in a new light.

 [noun] Elements that form life

 [noun] Things worth listening

 [verb] Be of relevance